 M&A relating to financial management, payments, banking, lending, crypto, defi, digital assets, trading and investing, broadly categorised as Fintech, has maintained its record levels of activity and high valuations during these uncertain times.

-Despite record inflation, supply chain and geo-political risk, and concerns of a recession – or perhaps precisely because of these factors – deal-making in Fintech has been particularly robust in 2022 thus far: we tracked nearly 600 acquisitions in 1H2022 – the highest volume for a six-month period on record.
+Despite record inflation, supply chain and geo-political risk, and concerns of a recession – or perhaps precisely because of these factors – deal-making in Fintech has been particularly robust thus far: we tracked nearly 600 acquisitions – the highest volume for a six-month period on record.

 Many Fintech companies raised significant investment capital recently.
 Some will grow and mature to serial acquirers in their niches.
 Many other Fintechs will be sellers in what continues to be an attractive M&A market.